Anna-exe/CYBERNETIX/README.md

 ### Media
 -   The image in the hero section [hdwallpapers](https://www.hdwallpapers.in/)
--   The body's background image [WallpaperFlare](https://www.wallpaperflare.com/)
+-   The body's background image [Wallpaper Flare](https://www.wallpaperflare.com/)
 -   The augmentation pictures [Netzona](https://netzona.org/)

 ### Tools